Negative liberty: History

 Frankfurt School psychoanalyst and humanistic philosopher Erich Fromm drew a similar distinction between negative and positive freedom in his 1941 work, The Fear of Freedom, that predates Berlin's essay by more than a decade.
 Fromm sees the distinction between the two types of freedom emerging alongside humanity's evolution away from the instinctual activity that characterizes lower animal forms.
-This aspect of freedom, he argues, "is here used not in its positive sense of 'freedom to' but in its negative sense of 'freedom from', namely freedom from instinctual determination of his actions."
+This aspect of freedom, he argues, "is here used not in its positive sense of 'freedom to' but in its negative sense of 'freedom from'; namely freedom from the instinctual determination of his actions."
 For Fromm, then, negative freedom marks the beginning of humanity as a species conscious of its own existence free from base instinct.

 The distinction between positive and negative liberty is considered specious by some socialist and Marxist political philosophers, who argue that positive and negative liberty are indistinguishable in practice, or that one cannot exist without the other.
 Although he is not a socialist nor a Marxist, Berlin argues:

-It follows that a frontier must be drawn between the area of private life and that of public authority.
-Where it is to be drawn is a matter of argument, indeed of haggling.
-Men are largely interdependent, and no man's activity is so completely private as never to obstruct the lives of others in any way.
-'Freedom for the pike is death for the minnows'; the liberty of some must depend on the restraint of others.

-Anarcho-capitalist thinker Tibor Machan defends negative liberty as "required for moral choice and, thus, for human flourishing," claiming that it "is secured when the rights of individual members of a human community to life, to voluntary action (or to liberty of conduct), and to property are universally respected, observed, and defended."
+Objectivist thinker Tibor Machan defends negative liberty as "required for moral choice and, thus, for human flourishing", claiming that it "is secured when the rights of individual members of a human community to life, to voluntary action (or to liberty of conduct), and to property are universally respected, observed, and defended."

 According to Charles Taylor, freedom means being able to do what you want, without any external obstacles.
 This concept has been criticized for being too simplistic and not taking into account the importance of individual self-realization.
-Therefore, Taylor suggests that negative liberty is little more than a philosophical term and that real liberty is achieved when significant social and economic inequalities are also considered.
+He thus suggests that negative liberty is little more than a philosophical term and that real liberty is achieved when significant social and economic inequalities are also considered.
 He proposed dialectical positive liberty as a means to gaining both negative and positive liberty, by overcoming the inequalities that divide us.
 According to Taylor, positive liberty is the ability to fulfill one's purposes, while negative liberty is the freedom from interference by others.